 William Shakespeare’s Romeo and Juliet

 The most iconic love story of all time gets modernized and reinvented.
 I watched this version in high school right after a more traditional interpretation and I must say, I enjoyed the newer version quite a bit.
 Leonardo DiCaprio and Claire Danes were as bright as young stars could be.
 This version, while still maintaining a lot of the original dialogue, added a rough edge to the characters, connecting them to a younger generation of viewers.
 Swords were replaced with guns and Shakespearean clothing replaced with tank tops and Hawaiian shirts.
-Even with the now all too familiar storyline, I still love the scene where Romeo and Juliet first meet and fall instantly in love.
-You can’t beat that.
+Even with the now all too familiar storyline, I still love the scene where Romeo and Juliet first meet.

 Charlyne Yi and Michael Cera play fictionalized versions of themselves in this documentary style comedy.
 Charlyne travels with friend Nick Jasenovec (played by New Girl‘s Jake Johnson) around the country to interview people about love.
 Yi and Cera are far from a typical leading couple, but they charm us with their geeky, awkward relationship.
 The film expands on the various couples’ “how we met” stories with fun and simple puppet shows, playing off the innocence of courtship.
 I am a little biased based on my resemblance to Charlyne, but I like how Paper Heart makes love, both between lovers and between friends, just seem so fun.